Capital city: Helsinki

 As of the end of 2019, the average salary in the country was around €3,500.
 Some low-skilled positions have wages of €1,980/month, while some highly-skilled ones go up to €4,250/ month.

 You should also know that Finland doesn’t have a law on minimum wages.
 Pay is regulated and determined on an industry level and by the Collective Agreements Act.
-The Act states conditions which require the remuneration to be reasonable.
+The Act states conditions that require the remuneration to be reasonable.

 Transportation in Finland

 Finland’s transportation system is well-developed and consists of all kinds of transportation.
 It comprises buses, metro, commuter trains, tram and ferry services.
 There are over 78,200 kilometres of public roads, and of those, about 51,000 km are paved.
 The main ones are categorised as class I and class II roads.
-The country also has 21 airports, located in the capital and the largest cities.
+The country also has 21 airports located in the capital and the largest cities.

-The capital’s transportation system is also very well developed and you can use any form of transportation that the country offers.
+The capital’s transportation system is also very well developed, and you can use any form of transportation that the country offers.